In life, we can hold on to a lot of anger and resentment.

 - Breathe gently, maintain focus, experiencing the emotions deeply.

-- Ask yourself, what can you do to overcome the present difficulty.
+- Ask yourself what you can do to overcome the present difficulty.

 Use the above practices for both ongoing emotional maintenance and emergencies.